hrektts/CarND-Vehicle-Detection/README.md

 ## Binned color feature and histogram feature extraction

-The code for this step is contained in the fifth and sixth code cell of the IPython notebook.
+The code for this step is contained in the fourth code cell of the IPython notebook.

 In addition to HOG feature, I decided to use color features, which are binned color feature and histogram feature, for my SVM classifier.
 I converted each image to `YCrCb` color space in advance.
 For binned color feature, I converted each image to a `32 x 32` pixel image and used it as a feature.
 Regarding the histogram feature, I calculated histogram of each color channnel with `32` bins, and use them for feature.
 Though I tried different values and combinations of parameter, I found that these parameter could detect all the cars shown in the video.

 ## SVM classifier

-The code for this step is contained in lines 84 through 157 of the file called `find_car.py`.
+The code for this step is contained in the fifth code cell of the IPython notebook.

 Before I train SVM, I extracted all the images into three features introduced above, and concatenated as a vector.
 To prevent some feature from dominating in the following step, I normalized a feature vector usinge `sklearn.preprocessing.StandardScaler`.
 After normalization, I randomly splited all the images into 90 percent for training set and 10 percent for test set.

 Then I trained a `sklearn.svm.LinearSVC` using features conputed above.
+I tried several `C` values to avoid overfitting and found that small `C` values increase false positives.
+Consequently, I use `1.0` for `C` of the `LinearSVC`.
 As a result of training, the test accuracy was 98.4 percent.

 ## Sliding Window Search

+The code for this step is contained in the sixth code cell of the IPython notebook.

 I decided to search the image with windows as shown below: